- Serves: 5 cups

 Step 2: Making the Sauce• sea salt, to taste

-To cook the sauce, in a saucepan, whisk together the flour, cocoa powder and spices — then add 1/4 cup of stock.
+To cook the sauce, in a saucepan, whisk together the flour (or flax meal), cocoa powder and spices — then add 1/4 cup of stock.
 Place the pot over low heat and slowly whisk in the remaining stock. *Note: If your stock is quite strong and/or salty, use 2 cups stock and 1 cup water instead of 3 cups stock.

-Bring the mixture to a gentle boil.
-Let cook for a few minutes until the sauce thicken slightly.
+Next, add the tomato sauce and bring the mixture to a gentle boil.
+Let cook for a few minutes until the sauce thickens slightly.
 When done, it will look like a thin tomato soup.